eftakhairul/set-fav-icon/readme.txt

 A. Yes, you can.
 You can put any valid link.

+= Q. What types of file extension does it support ? =
+A. It supports ico, png, jpg, jpeg or other image types.

 == Screenshots ==

 1. Click the 'Set Fav Icon Url' button at admin menu.